microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 You already installed Postman in Challenge-01 of this workshop.
 Now you will configure Postman to connect with DICOM service.

 Import the `conformance-as-postman-collection`:
-- Copy the raw content of the `conformance-as-postman-collection` [here](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json)
+- Copy the raw content of the `conformance-as-postman-collection` available [here](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json).
 - Import the copied raw content into Postman via the **Import** button - click on the **Raw text** tab and paste where it says **Paste raw text**.

 Create a new Postman environment called `DICOM-service` and add the access token that you obtained earlier as the `bearerToken` in your new Postman environment.